MoMe36/Old-RL/Behavior Cloning/Readme.md

 ### Jacobian

 Also, in trivial cases, it is easy to compute the jacobian for IK.
-However, it might very well be a complex function if the robot is more complex.
+However, it might very well be a complex function if the robot is more sophisticated.
 Why not try to learn it ?